-A number of impressive cocktails feature the sweet-tart taste of delicious little blueberries.
-It may be from fresh berries, appear as a juice, or in the form of a blueberry vodka or liqueur.
+Blueberry cocktails are not numerous, but a number of impressive drinks feature the sweet-tart taste of the little berries.
+Some recipes use fresh or frozen berries or blueberry juice, while others require a blueberry vodka or liqueur.
 The flavor is unique in mixed drinks, which is why it's so intriguing and delightful.
-If you're looking for a fabulous, fresh taste, one of these blueberry cocktails is the recipe for you.

-If you love to make your own drink mixers, the daiquiri-ease recipe is a perfect choice.
+If you enjoy making your own drink mixers, the daiquiri-ease recipe is a perfect match for you.
 It pairs your favorite rum with a homemade lavender honey and a blueberry shrub.
 The result is fascinating and worth the effort.

-Also known as a drinking vinegar, a shrub is a flavored and sweetened vinegar.
+Also known as a drinking vinegar, a shrub is a flavored, sweetened vinegar.
 It's an old-fashioned ingredient that has seen a revival in the cocktail world.
-Shrubs are easy to make and this blueberry version is the ideal introduction.
+Shrubs are easy to make and this blueberry version is an ideal introduction.

-Bing cherries are darker than normal cherries, though any cherry will do.
+Bing cherries are a dark variety of sweet cherry, though any cherry will do.
 You can also pair raspberries or blackberries with the blueberries for an equally enjoyable summertime drink.

 The sweeteners are the most interesting part of the recipe.
 For one, you get to mix up a simple almond syrup with almond extract.
 Then, you'll add a dollop of blueberry preserves.
-When it all comes together, a fantastic and truly unique cocktail is waiting for you.
+It all comes together to create a fantastic and truly unique cocktail.

 Fresh from the garden, this is the ultimate summer cocktail and it takes full advantage of the season's produce.
-The garden patch smash is a medley of berries accented with lavender and lime along with a tequila.
+The garden patch smash is a tequila-spiked medley of berries accented with lavender and lime.